Sudoku History - From a Swiss Mathematician to Nikoli

 The Birth of Number Place

 The puzzle directly ancestral to modern Sudoku is Number Place, published in 1979 in the American puzzle magazine Dell Pencil Puzzles & Word Games.
 The creator is believed to be Howard Garns, an architect from Indiana.
-The current format of a 9×9 grid with 3×3 block constraints was already complete at this point.
+This format of a 9×9 grid with 3×3 block constraints was already complete at this point.
 However, it did not attract significant attention in America, and Garns passed away in 1989 without knowing his creation would become a worldwide phenomenon.

 Nikoli's Naming and Refinement